tknerr/bills-kitchen/README.md

 This will use various of the tools in combination by running the main usage scenarios, e.g.:

-* cloning a sample application cookbook and sample infrastructure repository
+* cloning a sample top-level cookbook and sample infrastructure repository
 * running various commands like `bundle install`, `vagrant plugin install`, `vagrant up`
 * running different kinds of cookbook tests via `knife cookbook test`, `foodcritic`, `chefspec` and `test-kitchen`